 EITI requirement 2.4 states that implementing countries are encouraged to publicly disclose any contracts and licenses that provide the terms attached to the exploitation of oil, gas and minerals.

-As such, LEITI secretariat, alongside with the government agencies, took initiatives to provide information on the active licenses, contracts and agreements in the mining, agriculture and forestry sector.
+As such, the LEITI secretariat, alongside other government agencies, took initiatives to provide information on the active licenses, contracts and agreements in the mining, agriculture and forestry sector.
 As such, the LEITI MSG decision of April 2022 stipulated that all Oil & Gas, Agriculture and Forestry contracts and concessions, in addition to MDAs, class A and Class B mining licenses shall now be published on the LEITI website.
 Due to the volume and complexity around the disclosure of the ASM sector, the MSG agreed that only the list of active ASM licenses (Class C mining licenses) will be disclosed on the EITI report.

 The major sources of information that served as a basis for us to trace information regarding licenses and contracts are summarized in the table below: